Trustworthy AI Software Engineers: Introduction

-The motivation for introducing AI software engineers is clear.
-Software demand continues to grow faster than the supply of skilled human developers, and AI agents offer the promise of automation, scalability, and productivity gains.
-At the same time, the risks of uncritical automation, i.e. automation without adequate evaluation, oversight, or understanding of its risks and limitations are substantial.
-If AI agents operate without clear behavioural boundaries, accountability mechanisms, or ethical constraints, failures may become difficult to diagnose and responsibility and accountability may be obscured.
-Conversely, if humans are required to manually verify every AI-produced artefact and decision, human cognitive capacity will become the limiting factor that constrains the effectiveness of future human AI SE teams.
-These tensions highlight the need for AI software engineers that are not only capable, but also trustworthy.
+Agentic software engineers offer the promise of automation, scalability, and productivity gains.
+At the same time, the risks of uncritical automation, i.e., automation without adequate understanding of its risks and limitations, are substantial.
+If agentic software engineers operate without clear behavioural boundaries, accountability mechanisms, or ethical constraints, failures may become difficult to diagnose and responsibility and accountability may be obscured.
+These tensions highlight the need for agentic engineers that are not only capable, but also trustworthy.
+This leads to a second fundamental question: \textit{\textbf{What characteristics should agentic engineers possess in order to be considered trustworthy?}}